grosser/simple_auto_complete/README.markdown

 Controller
 ----------
-By default, `autocomplete_for` limits the results to 10 entries, and sorts by the given field.
+By default, `autocomplete_for` limits the results to 10 entries, and sorts by the autocomplete field.

     class UsersController < ApplicationController
       autocomplete_for :user, :name